nagyv/claude-commands/commands/generate-task-list-from-prd-issue.md

-Create a detailed, step-by-step task list in Markdown format based on an existing Product Requirements Document (PRD).
+Create a detailed, step-by-step task list in Markdown format based on an existing Product Requirements Document (PRD) in GitHub issue $ARGUMENTS.
 The task list should guide a developer through implementation.

 ## Output

 - **Format:** Markdown (`.md`)
-- **Location:** New GitHub issues added as sub-issues to the initial PRD issue
+- **Location:** New GitHub issues added as sub-issues to the initial PRD issue; use the `--project` flag to add the issues to the same project as $ARGUMENTS

 ## Process